 Evaluations provide a CEO with an overview of their efforts.
-It helps them understand their strengths and weaknesses and gives them direction for areas where they can continue developing professionally.
+It helps them to understand their strengths and weaknesses and gives them direction for areas where they can continue to develop professionally.
 It also shows their contribution to the organisation’s progress towards its strategic goals.

 With all the information gathered during a performance review, the board is able to make decisions around the CEO’s salary and their future in the organisation.

 Regular performance reviews not only help a CEO to improve, but it also provides a secondary function of protecting the board.
 There are instances where a CEO can claim wrongful termination, but if the board has been performing and recording their reviews, then they have the evidence to refute this claim.